Hitesh-Aggarwal/feline_theme.nvim/README.md

 # feline_theme.nvim

-This is a feline configuration that supports various themes.
-Default theme is [tokyonight](https://github.com/folke/tokyonight.nvim)
+This is a feline opinionated feline config designed to be used as a plugin.
+It automatically picks colors from applied colorscheme.

 ## Requirements: